-- Download and print Reimbursement Request form. - Complete and fax the form along with your substantiation to: 866-451-3245.
+- Download and print the Out-of-Pocket Reimbursement Request Form. - Complete and fax the form, along with your substantiation, to: 866-45I-3245.

-- Download and print Reimbursement Request Form. - Complete and mail form along with your substantiation to: Discovery Benefits PO Box 2926 Fargo, ND 58108-2926
+Complete the Out-of-Pocket Reimbursement Request Form and mail it, along with your substantiation, to: Discovery Benefits PO Box 2926 Fargo, ND 58108-2926